Digital-Image-Processing-IIITH/project-sky_hawkers/README.md

 https://drive.google.com/file/d/1jPe4jkZSq4YttuaZ2UInS0iPoSm3mO2n/view?usp=sharing

 # Sample Output
-The output images corresponding to the 440 images dataset can be found out_images/ folder
+The output images corresponding to the 440 images dataset can be found on this link https://drive.google.com/drive/folders/1oSgnQrBSqJrBxmJFRmxLm9PxcUuTCpqq?usp=sharing

 # Cases where code does not work
-If the input dataset is of less than 50 images , the stereo images will not be properly made because we take window size as 50
+If the input dataset is of very small , the stereo images will not be properly made because we take window size as 50